 Read more about the right gas to use in your Kubota lawn mower here.
 I further explain the effects of ethanol on your fuel in addition to helpful tips to store and stabilize your fuel.

 If your Kubota lawn mower runs on diesel fuel, moisture and sediment in the fuel system can also cause corroding and clogging of the fuel components.

 FIX: Use a siphon to drain your fuel tank into a container to collect the old fuel.
 Make sure it is a container designed for gasoline because plastics can degrade quickly and leak fuel.
 Set aside the fuel to be taken to an authorized recycling center to be disposed of.

-Refill your fuel tank with a fuel including a fuel additive to stabilize your fuel.
+Refill your fuel tank with fuel including a fuel additive to stabilize your fuel.
 I use Sea Foam Motor Treatment in my lawn mower.
-There are many advantages including stabilizing fuel up to two years and cleaning your fuel system.
+There are many advantages including stabilizing fuel for up to two years and cleaning your fuel system.

 Plugged Fuel Filter on Your Kubota Lawn Mower

 A Kubota uses a fuel filter to strain dirt and debris from fuel so they don’t enter the fuel system and cause damage to your fuel components and engine.
 I recommend replacing the fuel filter annually when completing a full service of your Kubota lawn mower.

 A filter that isn’t changed regularly and becomes plugged with dirt and sediments can prevent fuel from passing through the filter.